nalanduman/nalanduman/README.md

 ## I'm a Mobile Application Developer!

-- 🔭 I’m currently working on iOS programming and React Native
+- 🔭 I’m currently working on iOS programming with Swift
 - 🌍 I’m based in Istanbul, Turkey
 - 🤝 I'm open to collaborating on interesting projects
 - ⚡ I love exploring new places, playing the piano and watching series